W-physics/Tesis/README.md

 number of spins in the Ising model, as well as the emergence of scaling-free properties.
 Furthermore, the development of new models is proposed to allow for a more detailed observation and analysis of these critical behaviors.

-### code info

-*two_deltas.ipynb* is a jupyter notebook that contains a feed forward neural network trained to reconstruct a two delta initial distribution from pure noise.